FrodeRanders/search-dicom-using-xpath/README.md

 ```

-If we instead were to locate the attribute itself, we would do like this:
+If we instead were to locate the attribute itself, we could do like this:
 ```java
 // code continues from section above...
 String expr2 = expr + "/@CodeValue";